NATO's Rasmussen calls for immediate release of Turks held in Iraq

 Prime Minister Tayyip Erdogan has said the hostages are unharmed and that all efforts are being made to secure their release, as well as a second group of 31 Turkish truck drivers also captured by ISIL last week.

-Additional reporting by Orhan Coskun; Writing by Nick Tattersall and Dasha Afanasieva; Editing by Ralph Boulton
+Reporting by Tulay Karadeniz; Writing by Nick Tattersall; Editing by Alison Williams